scaleoutsean/hcicollector/README.md

 HCICollector was tested with the following configuration (newer components might work):

 - Ubuntu 18.04, Debian 10
-- Docker CE v19.03.5 and docker-compose v1.24.0+
+- Docker CE v19.03.5 and docker-compose v1.26.0+
-- NetApp HCI (SolidFire, Element OS) v11.3 (any v11 release er v12.0)
+- NetApp HCI (SolidFire, Element OS) v11.3 (any v11 release or newer)
-- VMware vSphere 6.7U3b (other 6.x releases should work - see vsphere-graphite documentation)
+- VMware vSphere 6.7U3b or newer (other 6.x releases should work and so should vSphere 7 - see vsphere-graphite documentation)
 - NetApp HCI storage and vCenter management accounts with read access to Element storage and vCenter API

 Newer or older releases of each component may work.
 Element OS users with a pre-v11.0 software should check the FAQs.